or How to get out of debt

 - About your limit, there will be only so much you can cut back on of course.
 So, if with the above tips you still do not manage to keep your head above water, it is time to increase your income :

 - Are there job opportunities out there that match your profile?
 Can you work overtime at your current job?
 Can you take some tasks over from colleagues?
 You could try to work your way up the corporate ladder by showing dedication and bringing value to the company but we are looking at short-term income increases.
 If this is not possible, you can as well try to find a side job next to your regular job.
-(I personally had a side part-time job for one year, I was not broke as such but the non-financial benefits were great)
+(I personally had a side part-time job for one year in a Technical Stock Analysis company, I was not broke as such but the non-financial benefits were great)

 - Why not use some of your skills for freelance work or finding a side activity?
 Think of translating articles, proofread CVs, teaching music, be a personal trainer, dog-sitter,…